 Led by charismatic Senegalese singer Samba Sene, Diwan is a diverse international collection of musicians, who share a global outlook and love of West African rhythms.
 An exuberant fusion of funky mbalax/Afrobeat grooves, with undercurrents of ska and reggae; original songs with impassioned vocals, infectious guitar licks and irresistible dance grooves.

-Musician Samba Sene was born in Dakar, Senegal and is now based in Scotland.
+Musician Samba Sene was born in Dakar, Senegal, where he was mentored by Baaba Maal, and is now based in Scotland.
 His style is strongly influenced by a wide range of music, from traditional to funk, rock and ska.
-His influences include former mentor Baaba Maal, Bob Marley, Van Morrison, Paul Simon, Alpha Blondy and Aswad.

 Original songs cover a range of subjects including love, equal rights and outright celebration.
 Uplifting and upbeat.

-Samba Sene & Diwan have been featured on BBC Radio Scotland, including MaryAnn Kennedy’s Global Gathering, The Festival Café and in a commissioned collaboration with Maeve Mackinnon on The Exiles project exploring the theme of exile/migrants in Gaelic and Wolof.
+Samba Sene & Diwan have been featured in session on BBC Radio 3, BBC Radio Scotland, including MaryAnn Kennedy’s Global Gathering, The Festival Café and in a commissioned collaboration with Maeve Mackinnon on The Exiles project exploring the theme of exile/migrants in Gaelic and Wolof.
 Samba has also performed at the Scottish Parliament and for Prince Charles at Dancebase.

-The band’s first full length studio album Remind Me (Fatalima) was released in 2011, to enthusiastic reviews.
+The band’s first full length studio album Remind Me (Fatalima) was met with very enthusiastic reviews.